Skip to main content

 The potential value of cloud services is tremendous.
 However, the cloud is more than just a new way to do things; it's also an economic model that requires careful consideration.

 Cloud adoption can be facilitated by a robust strategy that considers that merely transferring information from on-site servers will not ensure seamless or any functionality.
-The economics of running applications in the cloud differs from more traditional models, something many businesses fail to consider when planning their cloud migration strategies.
+The economics of running applications in the cloud differ from more traditional models, something many businesses fail to consider when planning their cloud migration strategies.

 By following some of the most important lessons learned by McKinsey, businesses can ensure a successful transition to the cloud.

-Сhoose long-term benefits over short-term gains
+1. Сhoose long-term benefits over short-term gains

 When some companies move to the cloud, they often simply migrate existing applications with minimal or no redesign.
-Such approach means that most of the technical and operational inefficiencies of the old applications are retained, preventing a business from taking advantage of the cloud's dynamic infrastructure.
+Such an approach means that most of the technical and operational inefficiencies of the old applications are retained, preventing a business from taking advantage of the cloud's dynamic infrastructure.

 The benefits that can be reaped in the short term pale in comparison to those that companies could capture in one year, such as time to market, access to advanced capabilities, and innovation.
 Investing more time in foundation development, app remediation, and automation could lead to a 15% – 25% increase over short-term gains.

-Move towards an operating expenditure model
+2. Move towards an operating expenditure model

 On the contrary, cloud service providers have shifted the paradigm to an operational cost model in which businesses pay for what they use.
 Therefore, companies must adapt and learn to develop a dynamic approach that optimises their marginal costs by selecting cloud services that best meet their current workload requirements.

-Develop a priority-based budgeting approach
+3. Develop a priority-based budgeting approach

 When companies move to an operational expenditure approach, they often budget for future spending based on past patterns.
 It can result in more than a 20% discrepancy between forecast and actual expenditures, resulting in poor allocation decisions and the need for difficult rebudgeting.

 Organisations should tie it to business priorities for better forecasting and budget planning for the cloud.
 Effective forecasting requires organisations to establish unit economics for their core applications, such as calculating customer cost per customer.
-This approach requires a shift in mindset towards a consumption-based model and a competent finance operations team capable of understanding the business drivers of cloud spending and its impact on unit economics.
+This approach requires a shift in mindset towards a consumption-based model and a competent FinOps team capable of understanding the business drivers of cloud spending and its impact on unit economics.

-Make sure cloud services are worth the investment
+4. Make sure cloud services are worth the investment

 Successful cloud adoption can be especially useful for workloads with variable consumption to allocate resources more effectively.
 For example, a video-streaming company that analysed the relationship between the cost of cloud services and business demand drivers accurately predicted future cloud consumption 95% of the time.

-Separating the economics of cloud computing from its architecture
+5. Separating the economics of cloud computing from its architecture

 Businesses should be aware that they often overestimate their cloud utilisation.
 It can lead to increased expenditure because most companies end up with lower use rates than expected.
 While some enterprises with advanced cloud architectures have utilisation rates of over 60%, most companies fall below 30% and sometimes below 10%.